-Although communication is immediate with ALs and the devices are easy to use, some laryngectomees don't like the mechanical quality of the resulting voice.
+Although communication is immediate with ALs and the devices are easy to use, some people don't like the mechanical quality of the resulting voice.

 Tracheoesophageal puncture (TEP)

 A TEP prosthesis is inserted into a puncture that the surgeon makes between your windpipe and your esophagus.
-This may require another operation, although some doctors perform a TEP at the same time as the laryngectomy.
-Usually, you can decide if you want a TEP, or the doctor and the SLP will suggest it if esophageal voice is not working.
+This may need another operation.
+Some healthcare providers perform a TEP at the same time as the laryngectomy.
+Usually, you can decide if you want a TEP, or the healthcare provider and the SLP will suggest it if esophageal voice is not working.